cristalhq/acmd/GUIDE.md

 Also see `ExamplePropagateFlags` test.

-## TODO Build version
+## Build version

 Let's assume you have `var Version string` in `main` package.
-To populate `acmd.Config.Version` field you can do:
+To fill this variable and then use as `acmd.Config.Version` you can do:

 ```sh
 $ go build -ldflags="-X 'main.Version=(local)'" -o my_binary .